nbarbettini/little-aspnetcore-book/chapters/conclusion/README.md

 ## About the author

 Hey, I'm Nate!
-I wrote the Little ASP.NET Core Book in a caffeine-fueled weekend because I love the .NET community and wanted to give back in my own little way.
+I wrote the Little ASP.NET Core Book in a long, caffeine-fueled weekend because I love the .NET community and wanted to give back in my own little way.
 I hope it helped you learn something new!

 You can stay in touch with me on Twitter ([@nbarbettini](https://twitter.com/nbarbettini)) or on my blog (https://www.recaffeinate.co).